-Classic falafels get a healthy spring update in these Crispy Baked Lemon Chickpea Cakes.
-They’re full of lemon zest, juice, sweet leeks and dijon mustard for a zippy kick – perfect on top of a salad or served on their own with a touch of greek yogurt.
+Classic falafels get a healthy spring update in our Lemony Baked Chickpea Cakes.
+Crispy on the outside and soft on the inside, these vegetarian cakes are full of lemon zest, lemon juice, sweet leeks and dijon mustard for a little zip.
+Perfect on top of a salad or served on their own with a touch of greek yogurt.

 I’m not a vegetarian by any means, but I couldn’t live without my leafy greens, roasted vegetables, and legumes – especially chickpeas.
 I’ve had an infatuation with chickpeas since I was a little girl, and as a young kid, I’d eat them straight from the can while making a game of peeling their razor-thin skins off the body before I popped them into my mouth like cracker jacks.

 As I got older my love for chickpeas only intensified with the introduction of hummus, a dip that soared in popularity despite being smack dab in the middle of the Velveeta and cheese whiz era.